- Report

 Last year, YPulse looked into the impacts of COVID on a variety of young consumers’ behaviors—including their attitudes about cars.
 Though they were driving less, car ownership actually became more important to these generations as they sought a sense of safety and escape.
 Our annual auto report is digging back into the topic, looking at how many young people have purchased a car, how they want to buy, and what features matter most to them.

-Download the full report for insights on:
+Download the full report for further insights

 - How many Gen Z and Millennials currently own cars, and how many want to

-- Interest in electric and eco-friendly features, and who is driving the trends
+- Their preferences for buying, including the rise of digital options Interest in electric and eco-friendly features, and who is driving the trends

-Based on a survey of 1450 13-39-year-olds in the U.S. and Canada, fielded in November 2021
+North America report based on a survey of 1450 13-39-year-olds in the U.S. and Canada, fielded in November 2021.
+Western Europe report based on a survey of 1300 13-39-year-olds in the U.K., France, Germany, Spain, Italy, fielded in November 2021.

 Additional survey content for Pro users: Motorcycle ownership, how much they estimate they’ll spend on their next vehicle, driver’s license status, more on their attitudes about cars